germandiagogomez/words-counter-benchmarks-game/README.md

   - A monothread version
   - A simple futures multithreaded version
-  - A futures version with load balancing
+  - A futures version with thread pools balancing
-  - A futures version with memory mapped files
+  - A futures version with memory mapped files and thread pools balancing
+  - A coroutine-based read file implementation (Linux Only, Asio + uring)

 Just run the programs and benchmarks and experiment freely with those.